samrocketman/gitlab-mirrors/docs/installation.md

 # Installation and Setup

 This assumes you have already satisfied all [prerequisites](prerequisites.md).
+You can manage gitlab-mirrors in one of two ways.
+You can use your own user using your own GitLab private token.
+Or you can use a dedicated system user and gitmirror user whose only purpose is to mirror repositories.
+The former can be done by any user where the latter requires administrator privileges in GitLab.

+## Using a dedicated GitLab user

 Create a system user called `gitmirror` and generate SSH keys.